Hasheem Thabeet: Memphis Grizzlies (2009–2011)

 Thabeet was selected with the second overall pick in 2009 NBA draft by the Memphis Grizzlies, ahead of two future NBA MVPs James Harden and Stephen Curry, becoming the first Tanzanian-born NBA player.
-On 13 December 2009, he had a season-high five blocks.
+On 13 December 2009, Thabeet had a season-high five blocks.

-On 25 February 2010, he was assigned to the Dakota Wizards of the NBA Development League, becoming the tallest and then-highest-drafted player (surpassed by Anthony Bennett in 2015, the first overall pick in the 2013 NBA draft) to be sent to the D-League.
-On 8 March 2010, he was recalled by the Grizzlies.
+On 25 February 2010, Thabeet was assigned to the Dakota Wizards of the NBA Development League, becoming the tallest and then-highest-drafted player (surpassed by Anthony Bennett in 2015, the first overall pick in the 2013 NBA draft) to be sent to the D-League.
+On 8 March, he was recalled by the Grizzlies.

 Houston Rockets (2011–2012)

 On 24 February 2011, Thabeet was traded, along with a future first-round pick, to the Houston Rockets in exchange for Shane Battier and Ish Smith.
-On 21 March 2011, he was assigned with the Rio Grande Valley Vipers.
-On 11 April 2011, he was recalled by the Rockets.
+On 21 March, he was assigned with the Rio Grande Valley Vipers.
+On 11 April, he was recalled by the Rockets.